jelly-afk/Chat-App/README.md

-simple chat app using react, node
+simple chat app using react